PRBonn/SHINE_mapping/README.md

 After preparing the data, you need to correctly set the data path (`pc_path`, `pose_path` and `calib_path`) in the config files under `config` folder.
 You may also set a path `output_root` to store the experiment results and logs.

-Here, we provide the link to several public available datasets for testing SHINE Mapping:
+Here, we provide the link to several publicly available datasets for testing SHINE Mapping:

 ### MaiCity synthetic LiDAR dataset